KQBU-FM: History

 In January 2021, KHOV-FM returned to simulcasting KQMR's Latin Pop format.
 It split from the simulcast to air Arizona Diamondbacks games.

 On May 24, 2023, KHOV-FM split its simulcast with KQMR, and resimulcasted with former partner and Regional Mexican sister station KHOT-FM, making the two stations rebranded as Qué Buena 105.9 y 105.1, and making the two stations having full coverage of the Phoenix area, with this station covering the western parts of Phoenix.
+The KQBU-FM call sign was moved here from 107.1 MHz in Benbrook, Texas, on July 25, 2026.